smol-rs/smol/README.md

 [std]: https://docs.rs/std

-Reading the [docs] or looking at the [examples] is a good way of starting to learn async Rust.
+Reading the [docs] or looking at the [examples] is a great way to start learning async Rust.

 [docs]: https://docs.rs/smol
 [examples]: ./examples